-Plot : The Sixth Doctor regenerates into his seventh incarnation, after being attacked by the Rani.
-Forced to land the Tardis on planet Lakertya, the Doctor is captured by the Rani and tricked into working for her, whilst in the midst of post-regenerative stress.
+Plot : The Sixth Doctor regenerates into the seventh incarnation, after being attacked by the Rani.
+Forced to land the Tardis on planet Lakertya, the Doctor is captured by the Rani and tricked into working for her; whilst in the midst of post-regenerative stress.

 Whats good : Reasonably solid episode, nice SFX, the Tet-traps are decent monsters and the Rani is a welcome break from Ainley’s overused Master.

-Review With Spoilers : Time And The Rani in itself, is not actually a bad episode of Doctor Who.
+Review With Spoilers : Time And The Rani – in itself, is not actually a bad serial of Doctor Who.
 It is definitely one of McCoy’s better stories.

-The Rani is the principle villain in this one.
-She has pinched many Earth genius’ from different time periods and is using their collective intellect to perfect a super weapon.
-Which will harnass the power of a passing “dark matter” asteroid.
+The Rani is the principle villain – in this one.
+She has kidnapped many Earth genius’, from different time-periods and is using their collective intellect – to perfect a super weapon.
+This super-weapon, will harnass the power of a passing “dark matter” asteroid.

-She doesn’t make the Doctors post-regen-stress easy, either.
-By taking the form of captured companion Mel and persuading the confused Doctor to work for her.
+The Rani doesn’t make the Doctor’s post-regeneration stress easy, either.
+By taking the form of captured companion Mel and persuading the confused Doctor – to work for her.

-The biggest issue with Time And The Rani is that it was written before a Doctor was chosen, so did not include any leanings towards the new Doctor’s character.
+The biggest issue with Time And The Rani, is that it was written before a Doctor was chosen; so did not include any character development for Sylvester McCoy.

 “You don’t understand regeneration Mel, its a lottery and I’ve gone and drawn the short plank!”
 The Doctor

-This left McCoy to wing it, with his children’s entertainment background; so what we got was a very annoying jibbering jester type approach to the role.
-In the vein of Troughton’s post regeneration stress routine, although Troughton could be forgiven though as his was the first regeneration in the show.
+This left McCoy, to wing his performance and with his children’s entertainment background; played the clown.
+So what we got, was a very annoying jester-type approach; to the role.
+In the vein of Troughton’s post regeneration stress routine, although Troughton could be forgiven though, as his was the first regeneration in the show.

-It took till Remembrance Of The Daleks – the following season, before these aspects of his character were dispelled enough for a darker, more broody interpretation to take shape.
+It took until Remembrance Of The Daleks – in the following season, before these aspects of his character were dispelled enough; for a darker, more broody interpretation – to take shape.

-The SFX deserves a nod here too, as Who had gone all CGI with new opening titles and some nifty new early digital effects showcased.
-Including the Rani’s deadly bouncing time bubble traps.
+The SFX deserves a nod here too, as Doctor Who had gone all CGI, with newly updated opening and closing title sequences – and some nifty new early digital SFX showcased.
+Including, the Rani’s deadly bouncing time-bubble traps.

-The Tet-Trap’s are also good (for man-in-suit type monsters), with their 4-eyes in every direction look.
-The cliffhanger in which the Doctor gets trapped in the Tet-trap cave is also a bit hair-raising.
+The Tet-Trap’s are also good (for man-in-suit type monsters), with their ability to see in all four directions; due to the positininh of their 4 sets of eyes.
+The cliffhanger, in which the Doctor gets trapped in the Tet-trap cave – is also a bit hair-raising.

-As a standalone story, Time And The Rani stands up, bar its issues.
+As a standalone story, Time And The Rani stands up, bar it’s various issues.
 It is easily one of the better McCoy episodes, which unfortunately – wasn’t too hard.